-Clone Issues?
-No - the new structure will contain the same issues as the original structure Yes - the new structure will contain copies (clones) of the issues from the original struct Issue Cloning Para meters Structure plugin will cr eate a copy of each issue in the structure.
-Each new issue will have the initial status (accordin Create in Project: same as original issue By default, each clone is created in the same project as the original issue.
-If Target Project is selected, issue cle Summary Prefix: If set, this text will be prepended to the summary of each clone.
+Clone Issues? $^{\odot}$ No - the new structure will contain the same issues as the original structure $^{\odot}$ Yes - the new structure will contain copies (clones) of the issues from the original struct Issue Cloning Para meters Structure plugin will c reate a copy of each issue in the structure.
+Each new issue will have the initial status (accordin Create in Project: same as original issue 💌 By default, each clone is created in the same project as the original issue.
+If Target Project is selected, issue clu Summary Prefix: If set, this text will be prepended to the summary of each clone.
 Summary Suffix: If set, this text will be appended to the summary of each clone.
-Labels: Continue III. and a labella (annual ad business) to be added to a substitute III.
-Link Books Optionally, enter labels (separated by space) to be added to each clone.
-LINK DACK.
-Link each clone to its original issue Link type: cloned issue clones original issue Ontions Options.
-Copy comments Copy attachments Clone JIRA sub-tasks of the cloned issues (even if the sub-tasks are not in the structure) Copy issue links Copy watchers Notifications: ✓ Send e-mail notifications for cloned issues Start Cloning Cancel
+Labels: Optionally, enter labels (separated by space) to be added to each clone.
+Link Back: Link each clone to its original issue Options: Notifications: Send e-mail notifications for cloned issues Start Cloning Cancel